msamblanet/test-webservice/README.md

 | `crash` | Simulates a server crash via process.exit() |

 # Configuration Settings
-Configuration settings may be set via the environment OR via a .env file.

 | Setting | Description | Default |
 | --- | --- | --- |
 | `PORT` |  HTTP port to listen on | `3000` |